-That feat is impressive enough without taking into account the fact that Colt released the disc on indie label, Average Joes, and has had little to no commercial radio airplay to bolster sales.
-Helping the album’s hot launch, though, has been the success of its initial single, “Back,” a duet with Jake Owen.
-The video for the tune features Colt in his old stomping grounds in Georgia where he grew up, and the single has registered more than over 30,000 downloads since its release a month ago.
+That feat is impressive enough without taking into account the fact that Ford released the disc on indie label, Average Joes, and has had little to no commercial radio airplay to bolster sales.
+Helping the album’s hot launch, though, has been the success of its initial single, ‘Back,’ a duet with Jake Owen.
+The video for the tune features Ford in his old stomping grounds in Georgia, where he grew up, and the single has registered more than 30,000 downloads since its release a month ago.

-Colt’s fourth project features him teaming up with country pals such as Jason Aldean, Eric Church, Darius Rucker, Kix Brooks and Montgomery Gentry, and he wrote or co-wrote 14 tracks on the new album.
+Ford’s fourth project features him teaming up with country pals such as Jason Aldean, Eric Church, Darius Rucker, Kix Brooks and Montgomery Gentry, and he wrote or co-wrote 14 tracks on the new album.
 The country rapper says he went back to making himself happy, doing what he wanted musically, instead of trying to please everyone else.

-“I think it’s the best record I’ve ever made, to be honest with you,” Colt tells CMT.com.
+“I think it’s the best record I’ve ever made, to be honest with you,” Ford tells CMT.com.
 “On the first record, when I didn’t know any rules or anything, I just made the songs I wanted to make.
 Now there are about seven or eight songs I have to play live every night, or [fans will] be mad at me, so with the last two records, I was trying to please a lot of different people.
 For this record, I kind of went back to that first one.
 I tried to make the best, most honest-sounding record I could make with not one single song sounding like the next, and I think I did that.”

 “All the songs that they’re on, they could do themselves,” he explains.
-“There’s no doubt in my mind that Jason Aldean could do “Driving Around Song,” and it would be a gigantic smash.
+“There’s no doubt in my mind that Jason Aldean could do ‘Drivin’ Around Song,’ and it would be a gigantic smash.
 I think the songs suit them.
 Jason and I had been trying to do a song together for a while — and so had Jake and I. We had to find the right songs.
 Kix Brooks knows a good honky-tonk song when he hears it, and that’s what we recorded.

-Colt is currently on tour.
+Ford is currently on tour.
 Check out a list of dates here.